 The lawsuit, filed Feb.
 25th in Orange Circuit Court, claims that the university’s handling of private information was “lackadaisical, cavalier, reckless, or at the very least, negligent.”

 Yanchunis questioned why UCF still had private information dating back decades.
-For what reason would you want to keep three decades worth of information?” he asked.
-“It doesn’t make any sense.”
-Yanchunis, has over 33 years of experience as a trial lawyer and handles a diverse range of complex litigation, including whistleblower cases; he is a strong advocate for the protection of sensitive information.
+For what reason would you want to keep three decades worth of information?" he asked.
+"It doesn't make any sense."
+Yanchunis, has over 33 years of experience as a trial lawyer and handles a diverse range of complex litigation, including [whistleblower cases][/orlando/whistleblower-lawyers/]; he is a strong advocate for the protection of sensitive information.

 The complaint against UCF also alleges that the university didn’t “abide by best practices and industry standards” in its protection of student and faculty information.

-Furthermore, Mr. Hughley and his attorney believe that the university has not done enough to protect the victims since the data breach occurred.
+Furthermore, Mr. Hughley and his attorney believe that the university located just outside of Orlando has not done enough to protect the victims since the data breach occurred.

 UCF offered victims one year of free credit monitoring and identity protection services, but the complaint alleges that this is a “low quality” service seeing as according to the government, damage and fraud from a data breach can take years to occur.